KazKobara/plot-openssl-speed/README.md

 Comparison between `sha256` and `sha512`:

-* The speed for 16 bytes, or more generally 512-1-64 bits (or 55 bytes) or less, shows the speed of one compression function in both `sha256` and `sha512`.
+* The speed for 16 bytes, or more generally 512-1-64=447 bits (or 55 bytes) or less, shows the speed of one compression function in both `sha256` and `sha512`.
 Hence, the figure indicates that one `sha256` compression function is faster than that of `sha512`.
 * For more bytes, `sha512` is faster than `sha256` since the number of `sha512` compression-function executions is around half of `sha256` where the input bit length of `sha256` and `sha512`compression functions are 512-bits and 1024-bits, respectively.

-SHA-3:
+`SHA-3` and `SHAKE`:

-* As shown in the right of the figure, the larger the size, the slower the processing speed among `sha3-*`.
+* As shown in the right of the figure, the larger the size, the slower the message processing speed among `sha3-*` and `SHAKE`.
 * Compared to `SHA-2`, `SHA-3`(`sha3-*`) are slower due to the larger security margin [[kec17]].

 ### Symmetric-key cryptosystems and their modes of operation